 Dr. Lukas Kapitein – Utrecht University

-Participants are assumed to have a basic neuroscience and molecular biology knowledge, comparable to these books:
+Participants are assumed to have a basic neuroscience and cell biology knowledge, comparable to these books:

 "Principles of Neural Science" by Kandel, Schwartz, Jessell

 "Neuroscience: Exploring the Brain" by Bear, Connors, Paradiso

 "Molecular Biology of the Cell" by Alberts et al.